Manchester Wolves: Quarterback problems

 In 2006, the Wolves had loftier expectations because of many key players and Head Coach Ben Bennett returning.
-The team had issues at Quarterback however as D. Bryant and Kyle Rowley were ineffective while trying to fill the big shoes left by 2004-05 starter David Lamont.
-Lamont led the league in touchdowns and yards the previous season.
-Lamont out indefinitely due a severe back injury and reoccurring shoulder issues.
+The team had issues at Quarterback however as D. Bryant and Kyle Rowley were ineffective while trying to fill the shoes of the 2005 starter and current Jake Eaton.
 With four games remaining in the season and the team sitting at 5-7, Coach Bennett turned to former Ohio State Quarterback Steve Bellisari.
-A failed defensive back in the NFL, Bellisari added a running dimension that Lamont did not possess.
-He lacked the big arm capability of Lamont but provided a mobility dimension.
-He took over the Wolves offense and led them to four straight victories which took the Wolves from the bottom of the division to making the playoffs and hosting a first-round game.
+A failed defensive back in the NFL, Bellisari took over of the Wolves offense and led them to four straight victories which took the Wolves from the bottom of the division to making the playoffs and hosting a first-round game.

 Bellisari found his favorite target Steve Gonzalez and the Wolves had a defense with the tandem of William Haith and Allistair Sebastien as the Wolves got a 55-47 win against the Wilkes-Barre/Scranton Pioneers in front of 3,732 fans at Verizon Wireless Arena.
 The Wolves season would end one week later in Florida however as Steve Bellisari was driving the Wolves down the field late in the fourth quarter when he threw his last pass as a Wolf, a game-sealing interception to the Florida Firecats.
 The final score was Florida 40, Manchester 39.